lubusIN/color-palette-block/readme.txt

  2. Upload the `color-palette-block` directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
  3. Activate `Color Palette` from your Plugins page.

+== Frequently Asked Questions ==

+= How do I add colors to my palette? =

+You can add colors in several ways:
+- Click the "Add Color" button in the block toolbar
+- Use the + button that appears at the end of your color grid
+- Import theme colors with the "Theme Colors" button
+- Generate random colors with "Surprise Me"

+= What color formats can I copy? =

+You can copy colors in HEX (#ffffff), RGB (rgb(255,255,255)), HSL (hsl(0,0%,100%)), and CSS Variable (--color-name) formats.

+= Can I change how the colors are displayed? =

+Yes!
+You can choose from four display styles:
+- Square (default): Clean rectangular swatches
+- Polaroid: Instant photo-style with white frames
+- Circle: Circular color swatches
+- Droplet: Teardrop-shaped swatches

+= Are color names automatically generated? =

+Yes!
+When adding new colors, the block automatically generates descriptive color names based on the color values.
+You can always edit these names to your preference.

+= Is the block responsive? =

+Absolutely!
+The color palette automatically adapts to different screen sizes and looks great on mobile devices.

 == Screenshots ==

 1. Plugin in action

 == Changelog ==

+***v2.0.0***

+ - Multiple display styles (Square, Polaroid, Circle, Droplet)
+ -  Color code copying in multiple formats (HEX, RGB, HSL, CSS)
+ - Theme color integration
+ - Random palette generation with intelligent color naming
+ - Responsive design
+ - Interactive color picker with popover interface
+ - Customizable sizing options
+ - Auto-generated color names based on color science
+ - Confirmation dialogs for destructive actions

 ***v1.1.0***